PicNet/Centazio/src/readme.md

 - Special care is needed when testing date related operations
   - The `TestingUtcDate.Tick()` method can be used to increment the testing `Now` value to ensure date handling is being done correctly
+- Extension methods encourage testing of otherwise private methods so use them
+- Add unit test project as `[assembly: InternalsVisibleTo("<test_project>")]` so that testable code can be marked as internal